 - We have a keyboard for our kids to take piano lessons.
 I started learning how to play.

-- I started my own tech blog (mainly about cord cutting).
+- I started a tech blog (mainly about cord cutting).
 I started it because I wanted to improve my writing skills for my career.
-It took off and now I’m actually debating making it my full time career.
+It took off, and now I’m debating making it my full-time job.

-- Started a family game night.
-We discovered that board gaming had vastly improved since the days of “Monopoly” and “Sorry” being in every ones closet.
+- Our family started a game night.
+We discovered that board gaming had vastly improved since the days of “Monopoly” and “Sorry” being in every one’s closet.
 We are always trying new games and having a blast with a more interactive experience.